Current International Students

 Change of Address

 One of your responsibilities as an F-1 student is to maintain an updated address with the International Student Office.
-We will update your address with Immigration and PCC.
-Download the Request of Change of Name/Address Form and submit to the Office of PCC Global.
+We will update your address with Immigration.
+Download the Request of Change of Name/Address Form and submit to the International Student Office AND the Registrar’s Office.

-If your program end date is approaching and you would like to extend your F-1 studies at PCC, it is your responsibility to notify the Office of PCC Global within 2 weeks of the program end date.
-In order to extend your program, submit the I-20 Extension Request form along with a bank letter verifying you have the funds to extend.
-When you bring the required documents, we will review your transcript, bank letter, and I-20 Extension Request Form to determine if you have made progress towards completion.
-If you have numerous of failures and/or retakes, we will not be able to extend your I-20.
+If your program end date is approaching and you would like to extend your F-1 studies at PCC, it is your responsibility to notify the International Student Office within 2 weeks of the program end date.
+To extend your program, you will meet with the PDSO/DSO to discuss the program extension process.
+If you have numerous of failures and/or retakes, your program will not be able to be extended.

 Optional Practical Training (OPT)